You Have More Data Than Ever. Now What?

 Full thyroid workup (Free T3, Free T4, TPO antibodies), symptom assessment, and evaluation for optimization.

 Thyroid issues are one of the most common findings in Function Health data — and one of the most commonly dismissed by primary care doctors.
-A TSH of 3.2 is "normal" by standard ranges but can be the root cause of fatigue, weight gain, brain fog, and cold intolerance.
+A TSH of 3.2 is "normal" by standard ranges but can be the root cause of fatigue, weight gain, brain fog, and cold intolerance — symptoms that often overlap with perimenopause in women.
 Function Health will flag it.
 Your PCP will say it's fine.
 A performance medicine physician will actually investigate it.

 Positive ANA or Autoimmune Markers